READING

 What sparked the idea of opening a physical Benjamin Barker store?

-As a believer, how has your faith impacted your business?
+As a Christian, how has your faith influenced the way you run Benjamin Barker?

 As a Christian, the difference in running Benjamin Barker is knowing that I'm accepted by God.
 That's my biggest saving grace.
 I'm in a real world with broken people who need grace daily — just like myself.
 I can't deny God, and His relentless grace, as well as love over my life after seeing everything that has happened in my business for the last 10 years!